ResearchPaper0/Learning-without-real-data/README.md

 # Learning without real data, a 3D simulated data learning approach applied for robust ID cards text extraction.
-(ECML PKDD 2022)
+(PRICAI 2022)

 This is a Python implementation of the following paper: Learning without real data, a 3D simulated data learning approach applied for robust ID cards text extraction.
 We are sharing a reusable public dataset of realistic synthetic French identity cards fully annotated in terms of textual content as well as information